Syan-Lin/CV/_pages/about.md

 ------
 **3D Games Based on COCOS Game Engine**, 2022/05-2022/09, Shenzhen Shangmang Technology Co., Ltd

-- Program framework based on Cocos
+- Developed a program framework based on Cocos
-- Using TS for game program development
+- Utilized TypeScript for game program development
-- Using Java to access third-party advertising SDKs
+- Utilized Java to access third-party advertising SDKs

 Research Experience
 ------
 **Vessel Trajectory Prediction**, 2023/07-Present, Research Leader

-- Preprocessing of raw data, such as data deduplication, noise removal, static simplification, etc
+- Preprocessed raw data, including data deduplication, noise removal, and static simplification
-- Visualized trajectory data to analyze the trajectory behavior of vessels in the sea area
+- Visualized trajectory data to analyze vessel behavior in the sea area
-- Conducted correlation analysis between hydrological factors and vessel behavior, and analyze the impact of hydrological factors on vessel behavior
+- Conducted correlation analysis between hydrological factors and vessel behavior to understand the impact of hydrological factors
-- Designed a model that utilizes multi-source data and data fusion to predict the future trajectory of vessels
+- Designed a model that utilizes multi-source data and data fusion to predict future vessel trajectories
-- Adjusting hyperparameters and trained the model
+- Tuned hyperparameters and trained the model

 **Fishing Effort Distribution Prediction**, 2022/11-Present, Research Member

-- Preprocessing of raw data, Using statistical methods to map data into grids
+- Preprocessed raw data and used statistical methods to map data into grids
-- Visualized fishing effort distribution and identified environmental factors that affect it
+- Visualized fishing effort distribution and identified environmental factors affecting it
-- Designed a module that extracts the spatial feature of the sea areas
+- Designed a module to extract spatial features of sea areas
-- Trained the model of baseline
+- Trained the baseline models

 **VMS Dataset Toolkit**, 2023/05-Present, Research Leader

-- Integrate visualization based on VMS data to achieve multiple trajectory drawing schemes and heat map drawing
+- Integrated visualization based on VMS data to provide multiple trajectory drawing schemes and heat map drawing
-- Integrate multiple data preprocessing schemes, align timestamps, unify program interfaces, and provide multiple data partitioning schemes, such as by voyage, vessel ID, and time
+- Integrated multiple data preprocessing schemes, including timestamp alignment and program interface unification
-- Implement GIF animation generation, generate multiple frames of images and output GIF animations for easing data analysis
+- Implemented GIF animation generation for easing data analysis

 Programs Experience
 ------
 **[LLM based chatbot application](https://github.com/Syan-Lin/CyberWaifu)**, 2023/04-2023/06, 867 stars

-- Based on LangChain, go-cqhttp and vits
+- Developed a LLM system based on LangChain, go-cqhttp and vits
-- Developed the thought chain of ChatGPT and Claude, enable LLM to execute some real actions like save file, send pictures to user, etc
+- Developed the thought chain of ChatGPT and Claude, enabling LLM to execute real actions such as saving files and sending pictures to users
-- Integrated google search in LLM, enable LLM to search
+- Integrated Google search in LLM, enabling LLM to perform searches
-- Linked LLM to chatbot, enable LLM to send QQ message to user
+- Linked LLM to a chatbot, allowing LLM to send QQ messages to users
-- Integrated Vits in LLM, generates voice from the text generated by LLM, multiple languages and voices are supported
+- Integrated Vits in LLM, generating voice from the text generated by LLM, supporting multiple languages and voices

 **[Linux network library: esynet](https://github.com/Syan-Lin/esynet)**, 2022/12-2023/03

 A high-performance lightweight C++ linux network library

 - Based on Linux network API
-- Use poll/epoll to build the underlying interfaces, which can handle concurrent connections
+- Utilized poll/epoll to build underlying interfaces capable of handling concurrent connections
-- Use Reactor model to build the system, and use thread pool to handle more concurrent tasks
+- Implemented the Reactor model to build the system and used a thread pool to handle concurrent tasks
-- Use asynchronous logging for logging
+- Utilized asynchronous logging for logging

 **[Json Parser: tiny-json](https://github.com/Syan-Lin/Tiny-JSON)**, 2022/08-2022/10

 A lightweight C++ Json parser library

-- Lightweight, head file only needed, no third party dependency
+- Lightweight, only requires a header file, no third-party dependencies
-- Simplest possible interface and usage
+- Simple interface and usage
 - Comprehensive testing
 - High-performance, with fast parsing speed